Domiii/NoGap/README.md

   * Call `somePublicMethod` on the client of a `ComponentB` instance: `this.Instance.ComponentB.client.somePublicMethod(some, data);`

+## Full-stack error handling

+TODO!

+* Feel free to try and throw an error or use `Promise.reject` in  a `Host`'s `Public` function, and then `catch` it on the Client side.
+You will notice that, for security reasons, the contents of Host-side exceptions are modified before being sent to the Client.
+* You can override `Tools.onError` to customize error handling (especially on the server)
+* TODO: Trace verbosity configuration

 ## Dynamic Loading of Components
 <!-- [Link](samples/DynamicLoading). -->